About the Programs

-The programs also take into account the individual needs of the clients by providing counselling in areas such as anger management, substance abuse, family and relationship problems, and taking responsibility for their own lives.
+The programs also take into account the individual needs of the residents by providing support counselling or referrals in areas such as income support, managing emotions, family and relationships, substance use, and mental health.

 The Whitby Residence

 The Whitby Residence opened in October 1985 to provide a structured environment to male youth aged 15 to 18 years, who are motivated to make constructive changes in their lives.
 The house is staffed 24 hours a day, seven days a week.
-Staff teach daily living skills, and provide the on-going support which will enable clients to eventually live successfully and independently in the community.
+Staff support youth to learn daily living skills and provide the on-going support which will enable these young men to eventually live successfully and independently in the community.

 The Oshawa Residence

-The Oshawa Residence opened in June of 1990 to provide a semi-independent living environment for male and female youth who are 16 years of age to 20.
+The Oshawa Residence opened in June of 1990 to provide a semi-independent living environment for any youth who are 16 to 20 years of age.
 The program is staffed seven days a week, including overnights.
 Staff provide support and assistance to those who have attained a degree of self-sufficiency, but who could still benefit from the support and structure provided.